 - Allstate: Being in good hands with Allstate may not lead people to notions of innovation and creativity, but that’s the truth and exactly the employee value proposition inside this giant employer.
 Elevating that brand perception is important to build upon the very strong consumer impression that is prevalent across the workforce.
 Hiring effectiveness is also enormously important, especially for catastrophe teams who swoop into action when disaster strikes.
 Talk about a very specific skill set with unique people management skills.
 This is not your run-of-the-mill customer service position.

 Our clients shared lessons learned, how video interviewing contributes, and their continuing journey to tell the talent marketplace exactly what their organizations are all about.
 If anything resonated at HCI’s latest conference it was this: Candidates are powerful and they have choices.
 If you have a great organization and story to tell, you have to get that story told, loud and clear.

 The connection for us is that video interviewing and the Modern Hire platform can help in a ton of ways.
 Candidates need to get to know the organization and feel that personal connection as quickly as possible.
 With many of these large organizations, that personal touch may not happen until the final few steps.
 Well, that’s too late.
-Video intros and video questions using the actual team members set the stage and build context for the candidate, fueling the desire to work at the company.
-Or maybe not.
-Using those resources to help a candidate self-select out is a desirable outcome too.
+Video intros and video questions using actual team members set the stage and build context for the candidate, fueling the desire to work at the company.

 Video interviewing is transforming the way hiring is done.
 If there’s room for improvement in your hiring performance, now’s the time to explore this innovative technology.
 Learn more with a live demo today!